 8 minute read

-What do product managers do and what are their general responsibilities?
+What does a product manager do and what are their general responsibilities?
 This article discusses everything you need to know about the skills you need to pursue this exciting career path.

 Meet the unsung heroes of product development – product managers.
 They’re the architects behind the scenes, shaping a product’s journey from idea to triumph.
 In this guide, we’ll cut through the jargon and look at what product managers do and how they do it.
 Think of it as your go-to resource for understanding the pivotal role product managers play in creating successful products.
 We’ll also talk about how to become a product manager and provide some helpful resources to help you grow in your product management career.